Why Do We Have Christmas Trees?

 Not that that tradition carried over to other locations at first.
 The New England Puritans felt that bringing a tree into the home as part of the Christmas celebrations was a pagan mockery of Christmas.

-An early leader in the New England area, William Bradford, did all he could to have anything that appeared to detract from a worshipful approach.
+An early leader in the New England area, William Bradford, did all he could to remove anything that appeared to detract from a worshipful approach.
 He felt other spiritual things should be used to honor the birth of the Christ child.

 The late 1800s into the 1900s

 By the late 1800s and into the early 1900s the popularity of what we call Christmas trees was spreading throughout the US and its settlements.
-Most decorations were homemade “do-it-yourself” ornaments.
-That incorporated the use of cookies, nuts, apples, and other common items found around the farm-base communities.
+Most decorations were “do-it-yourself” homemade ornaments.
+That incorporated the use of cookies, nuts, apples, holly, and other common items found around the farm-base communities.
 Some of those traditions continue today.

 I quote, History of Christmas Trees, “Modern Tannenbaum (Christmas trees) are traditionally decorated in secret with lights, tinsel, and ornaments by parents and then lit and revealed on Christmas Eve with cookies, nuts, and gifts under its branches.”